ziqni-tech/ziqni-admin-sdks/java/docs/CreateInstantWinRequest.md

 # CreateInstantWinRequest

-This is a request for Product creation
+This is a request for Instant win creation

 ## Properties